RoadieHQ/marketing-site/content/docs/details/grpc-docs/index.md

 # Introduction

-If you or your orgnaization uses gRPC you might be familiar with the [protoc-gen-doc](https://github.com/pseudomuto/protoc-gen-doc) plugin.

-Roadie can render your protoc-gen-doc generated json files to give a better viewing experience in your api definition page.
+If your organization uses gRPC, you might be familiar with the [protoc-gen-doc](https://github.com/pseudomuto/protoc-gen-doc) plugin.
+Roadie can render your `protoc-gen-doc` generated JSON files to give a better viewing experience for your API definition page.

 ## Steps